sensu/sensu-docs-legacy/source/docs/0.17/getting-started-with-checks.md

 The `check-procs` Sensu plugin requires a Ruby runtime and the `sensu-plugin` Ruby gem.
 Install Ruby from the distribution repository and `sensu-plugin` from Rubygems:

-_NOTE: the following Ruby installation steps may differ depending on your platform_
+_NOTE: the following Ruby installation steps may differ depending on your platform._

 #### Ubuntu/Debian